Technology

 Korean brand LG offers a range of freestanding and American-style fridge freezers.

-LG conventional fridge-over-freezer models are often priced at the premium end of the scale.
-Costing around £450 to £800, they come with many of the latest cooling and storage features available.
+LG's conventional fridge freezers are often priced between £450 to £800.
+They come with many of the latest cooling and storage features available.
 As you might expect, the brand's American fridge freezers tend to cost even more – usually around the £1,000 mark.

 We’ve analysed the results of all the LG fridge freezers we’ve reviewed over the past two years to see whether the brand's fridge freezers are any good at keeping food chilled and frozen, and whether they’re energy-guzzling appliances that will cost you a fortune to run.